liquidg3/liquidfire-errors/README.md

 # liquidfire:Errors
 Setup basic error reporting through the use of adapters.
-Configure in your `modules.json`.
+It makes getting updates about errors, warnings, and longs easy.
+To get started, you can use this `modules.json` as a starting point..

 ```json
 {